-Science writer Julian Taub has been freelancing for close to three years now.
+Science writer Julian Taub has been freelancing about inventory asset for close to three years now.
 He has written for prominent publications, believes he has a strong network and understands what it takes to land work.
 Yet writing for the Web on a contingent basis hasn’t been easy.
 As Taub points out, he “would be afraid to do it as [his] sole source of income.
 Just because it’s very precarious: You don’t know what’s going to come up, there’s not many guarantees, and it’s really tough to be one step ahead” on a beat.
 As a recourse, he also works in Web development, on a freelance basis, because it’s more lucrative.

 Increasingly, technological advances are making it possible for businesses to tap the global workforce as they would a local talent pool.
 But given bleak economic trends and the mobile nature of the tech-allowed arrangement, employers are finding it easier to shift away from the traditional full-time contract that used to be readily offered to freelancers.
 Which means, as Taub’s experience illustrates, that a shaky freelance position won’t be the exception in the upcoming globalized world.
 It’ll become the industry standard.

 This can already be seen in remote-work marketplaces like Elance, which have experienced a surge in the demand for remote workers.
 Elance has seen almost a doubling in the number of jobs available from 2012 onward.
 In the process, freelance workers’ livelihoods are being determined by the technological landscape that facilitated their ubiquity in the first place, as more sectors are upended by emerging tech.